 Even in suburbia we are surrounded by an abundance of life but only rarely pay attention to it.
 On this website I will post photos of various small and big animals in my backyard.
 The goal is not only to show many cool critters but also to find out their names and learn more about their life.
 I am not a biologist.
 Be aware that some of my "assignments" are wrong.
 Please help me fixing mistakes by leaving feedback (or just say hi).
 My wife and I live in Tallahassee in a typical (and nice) neighborhood from the 1990s.
-Half of our yard is landscaped; across the street is a lake.
+We live next to a small lake and most of our yard is not landscaped.

-Here's one of our little neighbors: an Acrobat Ant.
+Here's one of our little neighbors: Oxycilla mitographa - Hodges#8408.
 Many more photos are listed under the clickable options in the sidebar.
 I organize my photos of insects according to their class, order, or family.
 Please use the side bar options under 'Insects' to navigate to these different groups.
 The posted insect orders are:

 - Coleoptera: beetles

 My current camera is a Nikon D5100 with a Tamron (90mm f/2.8) 1:1 macro lens protected by a B+W UV filter.
 I usually shoot hand-held at relatively high ISO and aperture priority but I'm still learning (a lot) ...
 Occasionally I use the standard camera flash but a better flash system (Nikon R1C1?) is on my wish list.
 All photos prior to 7/16/11 were taken with an old point-and-shoot camera or a small camcorder (VPC-GH4 Sanyo Xacti).
 I also recorded some YouTube videos which are linked in the information paragraphs next to the photos and in the Species List via the icon.